-Use italics for titles of monographs, journals or annuals.
+Use italics for titles of monographs, journals, newspapers or annuals.
+Do not use italics for the names of news outlets such as Al Jazeera, BBC News or Reuters.
 Use single smart quotes around titles of articles in journals or conference papers.
 Capitalize all important words for titles of publications (except newspaper and journal articles) and do not simply copy the form used in the original.
 However, make sure you preserve the exact spelling of the original work, including US spelling.